 More about this program

 The CMP is offered to foreign sponsored and non-sponsored visa trainees studying at the University of Toronto, Western University, University of Ottawa, Queen's University, Northern Ontario School of Medicine (NOSM) or McMaster University.

 Visa trainees and fellows at participating institutions will receive an email offer from Touchstone Institute to participate in the CMP after receiving a referral from the associated medical school.
 At that time, you will be asked to confirm your interest in attending the program.
-All confirmed participants receive a welcome letter with additional program details approximately two weeks prior to the start of classes.
+All confirmed participants receive a welcome letter with additional program details prior to the start of classes.